Last updated on January 6, 2026

 What Comes in a Mythic Pack?

-The pack comes with everything you’re used to otherwise: two uncommons and five commons.
+The pack comes with everything you’re used to otherwise: two or three uncommons and four or five commons.
 That makes up the 8-card pack structure we know and love on top of the guaranteed mythic/wildcard slot.
-It’s just a little pricier.

 Mythic Packs vs. Regular Packs

-Mythic packs cost more, but have a higher chance of having a mythic rare than regular packs.
+Mythic packs cost more for the higher chance of opening a mythic rare than regular packs.

-Normal packs and mythic packs both have eight cards, two of them being uncommon and five being common, but they branch from each other very lightly in that the normal packs have a single slot for a rare or mythic rare card while the mythic pack guarantees that you find a mythic rare in that slot.
+Standard Arena packs and mythic packs both have eight cards, but they branch from each other very lightly in that the normal packs have a single slot for a rare or mythic rare card while the mythic pack virtually guarantees that you find a mythic rare in that slot.

-The mythic pack also costs 300 gold more as a consequence of yielding only mythic rare cards or rare/mythic rare wildcards.
+The mythic pack costs 300 gold or 60 gems more as a consequence of playing with the rarity and yielding only mythic rare cards or rare/mythic rare wildcards.
 Price and yield; two very small but striking differences.

 Why Do Mythic Packs Exist?

-Mythic packs exist to satisfy collectors for the most part, or anybody searching to pick up tons of mythic rares for completing expensive Standard decks.
-They make it much easier to get ahold of mythic rares by eliminating one of the middlemen and promising not to hand out rare cards.
+Mythic packs exist to satisfy collectors for the most part, or anybody searching to pick up tons of mythic rares to complete highly competitive decks.
+They make it much easier to get ahold of mythic rares and eliminate one of the middlemen and promise not to hand out rare cards.

-If you have a set of cards that’s mostly complete with rares then you might head to mythic packs to finish off the set.
+If you track your collection (perhaps through an assistant like Arena Tutor) and have a set that’s mostly complete with rares then you might head to mythic packs to finish off the set.
 There are other ways to do it, but the amount of time or money somebody can dig into a game varies per player so this is just another option that’s meant to appeal to those looking for a bit of a shortcut.

 Are Mythic Packs Worth Buying?

-Honestly, only rarely.
-There are edge cases where it’s nice, but you can get a similar if not better rate of return in terms of coins to cards if you’re clever.
+Honestly, only rarely should you buy mythic packs, and typically this is when you want to complete a set's collection.
+There are edge cases where it’s nice, but you can get a similar if not better rate of return in terms of gold to cards if you’re clever.
 You’re likely safe to buy some packs if you’re just a few mythic cards away from finishing a set.
 Worst case scenario is you get rare wildcards to help you on the next set or you get mythic wildcards to make the cards you need from the one you’re working on.

 It’s possible to make use of this if you like to test your luck sometimes if you’re hunting down specific cards to finish a deck.
-Otherwise I’d suggest using different methods to get your hands on cards.
+Otherwise, I suggest using different methods to get your hands on cards in Arena.
 Luckily the alternatives are plentiful and pretty efficient!

 Alternatives to Mythic Packs